-You’ll leave as a versatile filmmaker with an IMDB profile, a network of contacts, and all the benefits of collaborating with world class students, professionals and mentors.
-You’ll also have an impressive showreel for prospective employers ensuring you get your big break.
-95% of all LFA students start working in the film industry within three months of graduating – why not be one of them.
+You’ll leave as a versatile filmmaker with an extensive showreel and a network of professional contacts.
+95% of all LFA students start working in the film industry within three months of graduating – why not be one of them?

 At a glance: